EncoreTechnologies/puppet-patching/REFERENCE.md

 Data type: `Optional[String[1]]`

 Absolute path of the script to execute.
+If no script name is passed on Linux hosts a default is used: /opt/patching/bin/post_update.sh.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/bin/post_update.ps1.

+### pre_update

+Run pre-update script on target host(s), only if it exists.
+If the script doesn't exist or isn't executable, then this task succeeds (this allows us to run thist task on all hosts, even if they don't have a pre-update script).

+**Supports noop?** true

+#### Parameters

+##### `script`

+Data type: `Optional[String[1]]`

-If no script name is passed on Linux hosts a default is used: /opt/patching/bin/pre_patch.sh.
-If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/bin/pre_patch.ps1.
+Absolute path of the script to execute.
+If no script name is passed on Linux hosts a default is used: /opt/patching/bin/pre_update.sh.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/bin/pre_update.ps1.

 ### puppet_facts